 Responding to residents’ feedback, we are making the link between what residents tell us, the resulting choices of Neighbourhood Policing focus areas, and outcomes as measured by published crime stats, easier to explain and monitor.
 This means streamlining the survey choices.

-Go to dedicated April 5th 2023 meeting page, with crime maps, newsletters etc.
+Go to dedicated April 5th 2023 meeting page, with survey results, crime maps, newsletters etc.

 CSB Forum Future Survey Choices

 Anti-social behaviour (ASB) is defined as someone acting in a manner that causes or is likely to cause harassment, alarm or distress to one or more people not living in the same household as the perpetrator.

 Antisocial Behaviour is a very broad category, which includes:

 - Personal antisocial behaviour – when a person targets a specific individual or group.

 - Nuisance antisocial behaviour – when a person causes trouble, annoyance or suffering to a community.

 - Environmental antisocial behaviour – when a person’s actions affect the wider environment, such as public spaces or buildings.